RevoWdZ/RevoWdZ/README.md

 ### 👋 Hi, I’m Dominik.

-Determined and ambitious Junior IT Administrator from Poland.
+Determined and ambitious IT Administrator from Poland.
 In my spare time I'm busy weightlifting :muscle:, playing basketball :basketball: and video games :video_game:.
-Currentlu working for Seth Software.
+Currently working for Seth Software as Junior IT Administrator
 - 🌱 I am currently expanding my knowledge of Linux Apache and Nginx services
 - :blue_book: challenge for 2022: learn Linux system administration, FortiGate security and SQL.
 - 💬 Ask me about everything!